hraschke-sift/sift-api3-response-comparator/README.md

 This Python tool automates the process of validating database migrations and API3 changes that specifically affect data in the console by comparing API responses before and after the migration.
 It's designed to ensure that changes in the database or code do not unintentionally affect the outputs of various API calls.

-This tool was built specifically for the (Snowflake Insights Migration in 2024)[https://sift.atlassian.net/wiki/spaces/RNDTEAM/pages/2257289611/Standardize+Console+Reporting+Data].
+This tool was built specifically for the [Snowflake Insights Migration in 2024](https://sift.atlassian.net/wiki/spaces/RNDTEAM/pages/2257289611/Standardize+Console+Reporting+Data).
 It assumes all endpoints will begin with `/v3/accounts/{{customer_id}}/`.
 It could therefore be used to test any call that starts with that combination.

 ## Features
-This project uses the same config file as the ruby (api3 client)[https://github.com/SiftScience/ruby/tree/main/ruby/api3_client], so if you have authenticated with this tool or the other, they will share a bearer token.
+This project uses the same config file as the ruby [api3 client](https://github.com/SiftScience/ruby/tree/main/ruby/api3_client), so if you have authenticated with this tool or the other, they will share a bearer token.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: